 ADDITIONAL LEARNING NEEDS

 We are committed to fostering an inclusive and accessible environment for all our students.
 Support for students requiring special accommodations are delivered through the Student Success office.
-Along with your application you can send supporting documentation and Student Success Counsellor will be happy to meet with you and discuss accommodations.
+Along with your application, you can send supporting documentation and the Student Success Coordinator will be happy to meet with you and discuss accommodations.
 We will do our best to help you reach your potential.

-It is the student’s responsibility to state on their application form if you do require any special accommodations during your study at NSCECE.
+It is the student’s responsibility to state on their application form if they require any special accommodations during their study at NSCECE.
 Please be aware that in order to receive academic accommodations, students must:

-All information concerning a student’s disability and involvement with the Student Success Counsellor is strictly confidential.
-Information will only be released with written consent by the student to any sources outside of our office.
+All information concerning a student’s disability and involvement with the Student Success office is strictly confidential.
+Information will only be released with written consent by the student to any sources outside NSCECE.